jmd-dk/concept/_sources/installation.rst.txt

 Below we list the exact changes caused by the ``--slim`` option.

-* **Fewer license and acknowledgement files**: During normal installation, all recognized license and acknowledgement files for the various dependencies (and CO\ *N*\ CEPT itself) are copied over to the respective installation directories.
+* **Fewer license and acknowledgement files**: During normal installation, all recognised license and acknowledgement files for the various dependencies (and CO\ *N*\ CEPT itself) are copied over to the respective installation directories.
 This is now skipped.